-Schwartz was born in 1915 in New York and like so many people who created comics was a first generation American born to parents who immigrated to the United States.
-At the young age of seventeen Schwartz, along with Forrest J. Ackerman and Mort Weisinger, published the first science fiction fan magazines, Time Traveller, through their mutual membership in the Scienceers, a New York City based fan club.
-The three young men all served as editors and it was there participation in the publication of the fanzine that would shape all of their distinguished careers with Ackerman going on to create Famous Monsters of Filmland magazine and Weisinger co-creating characters like Aquaman and Green Arrow and introducing new elements to the Superman mythology.
+Schwartz was born in 1915 in New York and like so many people who created comics was a first-generation American born to parents who immigrated to the United States.
+At the young age of seventeen Schwartz, along with Forrest J. Ackerman and Mort Weisinger, published the first science fiction fan magazine, Time Traveller, through their mutual membership in the Scienceers, a New York City based fan club.
+The three young men all served as editors and it was their participation in the publication of the fanzine that would shape all of their distinguished careers with Ackerman going on to create Famous Monsters of Filmland magazine and Weisinger co-creating characters like Aquaman and Green Arrow and introducing new elements to the Superman mythology.

 Schwartz loved science fiction and heroic comics and when handed the opportunity to edit Showcase gambled on the readership embracing the return of superheroes and worked with Robert Kanigher and Carmine Infantino to relaunch The Flash.
 The success of Barry Allen’s version of the Scarlet Speedster led to Green Lantern’s revival as well as new versions of many other Golden Age favorites, not the least of which was the Justice League of America.
 It was the JLA’s success that led to the infamous golf game between DC’s Publisher, Jack Liebowitz, and Martin Goodman from Timely Comics where the JLA’s success would inspire Goodman to have editor Stan Lee change one of Timely’s dozen publications to feature a superhero team.
 Lee partnered with Timely’s best artist, Jack Kirby, to create the Fantastic Four and so the Marvel Universe was born.

-Julie’s editorial process included hands on involvement with writers and he often helped create plots and re-write scripts.
+Julie’s editorial process included hands-on involvement with writers and he often helped create plots and re-write scripts.
 The covers were often created before the stories were written and Carmine Infantino would often try to design covers that would make it a challenge for Julie to come up with a story to fit the image.
-In 1961 Infantino thought he’d stump Scwartz and gave him a cover with Barry Allen racing alongside his Golden Age forefather, Jay Garrick.
+In 1961 Infantino thought he’d stump Schwartz and gave him a cover with Barry Allen racing alongside his Golden Age forefather, Jay Garrick.
 Thinking he’d finally topped the editor Julie responded with the concept of multiple Earths, not only beating the artist at the game but creating a core concept that defined the DC Universe and paved the way for the return of the heroes who built DC Comics.

-Julie helped resuscitate Batman after the 1960’s television show crashed and the public’s fascination of anything with a bat logo on it faded by bringing in John Broome and Carmine Infantino to give the character a face lift, introducing Batgirl to the world before helping Denny O’Neil and Neal Adams rise to great standing as together they reintroduced reader to the Dark Knight.
+Julie helped resuscitate Batman after the 1960’s television show crashed and the public’s fascination with anything with a bat logo on it faded by bringing in John Broome and Carmine Infantino to give the character a facelift, introducing Batgirl to the world before helping Denny O’Neil and Neal Adams rise to great standing as together they reintroduced reader to the Dark Knight.
 Julie would call on the duo again when Green Lantern fell into a state of disrepair as the Silver Age turned to bronze.

-Scwartz would eventually retire from DC in 1986 but remained involved with DC and the convention circuit until his death in 2004 at the age of 88.
+Schwartz would eventually retire from DC in 1986 but remained involved with DC and the convention circuit until his death in 2004 at the age of 88.

-With heroic comics nearly dead Schwartz called on Broome’s science fiction roots to craft stand alone stories for anthology comics like Mystery in Space and Strange Adventures, but when Schwartz decided to bring back superheroes with an Atomic Age flair Broome’s star really began to rise.
+With heroic comics nearly dead Schwartz called on Broome’s science fiction roots to craft stand-alone stories for anthology comics like Mystery in Space and Strange Adventures, but when Schwartz decided to bring back superheroes with an Atomic Age flair Broome’s star really began to rise.
 Following the successful launch of Barry Allen’s Flash Broome wrote became a key creative talent in fleshing out his world, co-creating Flash villains Captain Boomerang and Professor Zoom as well as Flash allies the Elongated Man and Kid Flash.

-Broome would join Gil Kane and Julie Schwartz for the next revival, Green Lantern, allowing Broome a cosmic canvas for him to explore with the space faring Green Lantern Corps.
+Broome would join Gil Kane and Julie Schwartz for the next revival, Green Lantern, allowing Broome a cosmic canvas for him to explore with the space-faring Green Lantern Corps.
 As Green Lantern‘s main writer throughout the Silver Age, Broome established most of the Green Lantern mythology as it’s known today, introducing a galaxy of new characters which are still a vital part of DC Comics today.
 Broome then went on to help repair Batman before moving to Paris and eventually on to Japan where he taught English after retiring from comics in 1970.

 Eli Katz was born in 1926 in Latvia before his family migrated to the United States in 1929 and settled in Brooklyn, New York.
 Katz quit high school at age sixteen having found work at Archie Comics as a talented young artist.
-The job, putting borders on pages and finishing up art work, only lasted a few weeks but he was re-hired a short time later and his career began flourishing there where his work appeared under several pseudonym’s including the one that stuck with him for the rest of his career, Gil Kane.
+The job, putting borders on pages and finishing up artwork, only lasted a few weeks but he was re-hired a short time later and his career began flourishing there where his work appeared under several pseudonyms including the one that stuck with him for the rest of his career, Gil Kane.